hifiberry/hifiberry-os/userdoc/smbmounts.md

 1;\\192.168.99.1\music;music;music;vers=2
 ```

-Id is just any unique ID you want to give to this share.
+id is just any unique ID you want to give to this share.
+You can leave options empty if no specific mount options are needed.

 After editing the file, run
 ```